Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

-Kentucky Work Zone Accident Attorneys
+Work Zone Accident

-At Wilt Injury Lawyers, our Kentucky car accident attorneys have years of experience in these types of claims.
-We understand the complications that come with work zone accidents, including determine all potential liable parties, and work to secure maximum compensation for your injuries and losses.
-We’ll investigate exactly what happened to cause your accident, and let you focus on healing while we focus on helping you through the legal process.
+Our firm has years of experience in these claims, and we understand the complications of work zone accidents, including determining all potential liable parties.
+Additionally, we work to secure maximum compensation for your injuries and losses.
+We’ll investigate exactly what caused your accident and let you focus on healing while we help you through the legal process.
 Contact us in Lexington or Louisville today.

 The Kentucky Transportation Cabinet (KTC) reports that, in 2021, there were 1,247 work zone crashes.
 These accidents included 299 injuries and seven fatalities.
 One of the fatal accidents involved a construction worker, and the other six involved motorists and passengers.